Creative thinking gets fired up by exercise.

 But there’s a growing body of scientific studies that make the connection between exercise, even just light walking, and creative thinking.
 The health benefits of walking are numerous and should definitely a part of your daily routine.
 If you are planning to add workouts and walks into your routine, be sure to visit this site.

 More companies are offering wellness classes and in-house gyms.
-Some of that is an effort to lower insurance premiums by having healthier workers.
+Some of that is an effort to lower insurance premiums by having healthier workers with better functional fitness.
 But companies and managers are recognizing that regular exercise makes for more productive teammates.

 Creative thinking and exercise: An odd couple?